Everton's 'new identity' under manager Sorensen

-Can Everton bounce back in the WSL with new manager?
+Can Everton bounce back in WSL under new manager Brian Sorensen?

 Last updated on .From the section Women's Football